Active Travel, Active Hope

 Book a free ticket or drop-in on the day!

-Emerging programme:
+Emerging programme

 9th May

-3pm: (Actually from 3.30-4.30 overlapping) Red Sea Knitters – connecting the Red Line for 1.5c and increased militarisation around the world
+3.30-4.30pm (overlapping with the above and what follows) North Sea Knitters – connecting the Red Line for 1.5c and increased militarisation around the world

 4pm: Care4Calais, Passion4Fusion, RAM English Conversation Class and other refugee support groups

-5pm: Climate Psychology Alliance – focused on their Breaking Well project – exploring how to live in a time of collapse (see https://www.eventbrite.co.uk/e/breaking-well-exploring-how-to-live-in-a-time-of-collapse-tickets-1982550509944)
+5pm: Climate Psychology Alliance – focused on their Breaking Well project – exploring how to live in a time of collapse.
+For more information see https://www.eventbrite.co.uk/e/breaking-well-exploring-how-to-live-in-a-time-of-collapse-tickets-1982550509944

-8pm: A solo runner or walker – holding space during a Work that Reconnects workshop – honouring our pain and seeing with new eyes
+8pm: A solo runner or walker – holding space during a Work that Reconnects Truth Mandala workshop

-9pm: As above: A solo runner or walker – holding space
+9pm: A solo runner or walker – holding space (as above)

 10pm: Walkers from Work that Reconnects and Quaker representatives